Jon Bernthal: Upcoming projects

 It was announced in October 2018 that Bernthal has a role in the dark comedy movie Snow Ponies, notably an entry on the 2006 Black List; since the original casting announcement, the film has remained in development.
-Cast in October 2016, Bernthal will also star in the film Stingray opposite Joel Edgerton which has also remained in development.
+Cast in October 2016, Bernthal will star in the film Stingray opposite Joel Edgerton which has remained in development.

-He is set to star in Christopher Nolan's The Odyssey, an upcoming adaptation of the Odyssey.
-Bernthal co-write and is scheduled to star in a Marvel Studios Special Presentation for Disney+ centered on The Punisher set to be released in 2026.
-In June 2025, it was confirmed that Bernthal would also star as The Punisher in the film Spider-Man: Brand New Day (2026).

-He is also scheduled to make his Broadway debut in the spring of 2026 opposite Ebon Moss-Bachrach in Stephen Adly Guirgis’s stage adaptation of Dog Day Afternoon.

-Charity and advocacy
+Charity and activism

 Bernthal and his brother Nicholas run the nonprofit organization Drops Fill Buckets, described as an "impact-driven, entrepreneurial approach to making a difference."

-Bernthal is also an advocate of pit bull ownership and is a spokesperson for the Animal Farm Foundation, which rescues and promotes the equal treatment of pit bulls.
+Jon Bernthal is also an advocate of pit bull ownership and is a spokesperson for the Animal Farm Foundation, which rescues and promotes the equal treatment of pit bulls.
 He has three pit bulls of his own who often accompany him to set; two of them, Boss and Venice, made appearances in his 2012 film Rampart.

+Bernthal was a signatory of "No Hostage Left Behind," a 2023 open letter espousing support for Israel in the Gaza war and asking US President Joe Biden to ensure the release of hostages kidnapped during the October 7 attacks.
+In 2023, he invited an IDF soldier on his podcast Real Ones to talk about the attacks.

 Personal life

-Bernthal married Erin Angle on September 25, 2010, in Potomac, Maryland.
-They have three children together.
-The family lives in Ojai, California.
+Bernthal and Erin Angle married on September 25, 2010, in Potomac, Maryland.
+They have three children and the family lives in Ojai, California.
 Angle is the niece of WWE Hall of Famer Kurt Angle and his brother, amateur and professional wrestler Eric Angle.

 Bernthal is a fan of the Washington Commanders.
+He revealed on the podcast Dinner's on Me with Jesse Tyler Ferguson that he has celiac disease.

+Bernthal has a deep love of the Grateful Dead, stating in interviews that his favorite song is "Althea".